mikev-duff/time_tracker_service_basic/README.md

     end
 </code></pre>

-1. Modify the users_controller.rb and tasks_controller.rb to perform authentication prior to routing a request:
+1. Modify the users_controller.rb and tasks_controller.rb to perform authentication prior to performing a request:
 <pre><code>
     before_filter do |controller|
         authenticate(true) #true for users_controller.rb, false for tasks_controller.rb